 Linear Drainage Channels

-Linear drainage channels, which are sometimes also referred to as trench or channel drains, are an incredibly effective drainage option.
-Relatively easy to install and neat in terms of design, they connect to the main underground drainage system and can be used to tackle rainwater drainage problems in a wide range of areas, spanning from a yard, driveway or block paving outside a house, to much larger areas such as airport runways.
+Linear drainage channels, also referred to as trench or channel drains, are an incredibly effective drainage option.
+Relatively easy to install and neat in terms of design, they connect to the main underground drainage system and can be used to tackle rainwater drainage problems in a wide range of areas, spanning from a yard, driveway or block paving outside a house, to much larger areas such as car parks or airport runways.

 The most commonly used types of channel drains are either black plastic channels or composite channel drains that are paired with grate covers, however one-piece products and drains constructed from metal are also available.

 Although the method you choose to use may vary slightly depending on your drainage solution, below we’ve outlined the general stages that are usually involved when installing channel drains:

 Dig a trench for your channel drains and allow for at least 100mm backfill on either side of the drains, a base of at least 50mm of compacted aggregate, and a 1:200 fall (which is 5mm for every metre of drain section).
 Use a string line to indicate the finishing height of the grate, which should be 2mm lower than the surface level.

 Start installing your sections of linear drainage channels at the lowest point, which should be where it meets with the underground drainage system.
 If you need to cut down the size of any of your channel drain lengths you should ensure that cut pieces are installed at the end of the installation so that they are positioned at the farthest and highest point from the drain outlet.